AstroEngineDevs/FNF-AstroEngine/BUILDING.md

 ### "Which setup file?"

-It depends on your Operating System, for Windows, run `setup-windows.bat`, for anything else, `setup-unix.sh`
+It depends on your Operating System, for Windows, run `windows.bat`, for anything else, `unix.sh`

 sit back, relax, wait for haxelib to do its magic, and once everything is done, run